lil-org/how-to-sync-nft-folders/README.md

 ## other options to consider

-include a preview image url with each nft to make folder content appear faster?
+add an optional preview image url with each nft to make folder content appear faster?

+add an optional preview image url for a folder?

+a special place for favorite and hidden nft folders?

 # projects syncing folders